 This model guarantees the member has the funds necessary to make the payment before you, the credit union, pay the merchant on behalf of the member.

-The member also doesn’t incur a penalty for not being able to make that payment the first time if they are able to find the funds before the payment is due.
+- The member also doesn’t incur a penalty for not being able to make that payment the first time if they are able to find the funds before the payment is

 This model means you’re taking a risk on members by trusting they have the funds in their accounts to pay the bills they set up.

-The data here lies with the bill pay company making it easier to decouple or convert between bill pay providers and cuts down on data redundancy (and the manual processes that come with it).
+- Finally, the data here lies with the bill pay company making it easier to decouple or convert between bill pay providers and cuts down on data redundancy.

 This model of bill payment came about recently thanks to some new players in the market.
 With this model, a bill pay provider establishes a holding account at your credit union with a connection to the core.
 At the end of each day, or through a real-time payments API, the bill pay provider submits a file for all the payments scheduled the following day.
 The settlement account acts as a middle man for payments being made to a merchant while also handling reversals and returns.

-Here’s one that only pertains to the credit union, but the credit union isn’t getting the revenue from those additional fees.
+- Here’s on that only pertains to the credit union, but the credit union isn’t getting the revenue from those additional fees.
 Good thing it’s all about the member, right?